Governor Veto

 $390M NYPD encryption system cost

-• Required law enforcement agencies to provide press access to encrypted communications
+• Required New York law enforcement agencies to provide press access to encrypted communications

 • Established a credential verification process for journalists

-• Maintained narrow exceptions for sensitive tactical operations
+• Carved out narrow exceptions for sensitive tactical operations

-Despite legislative support, Governor Kathy Hochul vetoed the bill.
-Her veto message cited concerns about:
+Hochul vetoed the bill.
+Her veto message cited three rationales:

-The Governor cited potential risks to officer safety from scanner access—despite zero documented instances of scanner-related officer harm nationwide.
+Hochul cited potential risks to officer safety from scanner access.
+No department in New York—or nationally—has produced documented evidence of scanner-related officer harm.

-The Deadline Club, the New York chapter of the Society of Professional Journalists, asserted that the governor's veto claims were directly contradicted by the bill's actual language.
-The bill included narrow exceptions for sensitive operations and a verification process to address the concerns Hochul cited.
+The Deadline Club, the New York chapter of the Society of Professional Journalists, stated that the governor's rationale was directly contradicted by the bill's language.
+The bill already included narrow exceptions for sensitive operations and a verification process for journalists.

 Volunteer EMS workers report losing critical information.
 EMT Josiah Williams described an incident where "a Crown Heights kid was stabbed in a park, and it came to us as at a baseball field, but then we had to start looking for cops screaming.
 It turned out they were on a basketball court.
 With a critical patient, time is everything."